FrattaMarco/DapperContext/README.md

 # Dapper Context
-This library, leveraging Dapper, handles read and write operations with SQL databases.
+This library, leveraging Dapper, handles read and write operations with SSMS.

 By exploiting the Generic Repository and Unit Of Work patterns, it manages to be not only high-performance, but also generic and robust since it also takes into account transactional contexts with generic data types.